Jamf Protect Security Event Forwarding with a Webhook

 Step 4: Validate Delivery

-2. Confirm that logs are arriving.
+2. Confirm that events are arriving

 Troubleshooting